 Members and Officers review, and amend as appropriate, the Scheme of Delegation, Standing Orders and Financial Regulations.
-This is an ongoing process with full reviews completed at least annually, with any significant changes approved by Members at the June Fire Authority meeting.
+This is an ongoing process with full reviews completed at least annually, with any significant changes approved by the Fire Authority.

 The chairs of committees attend external conferences, meetings and seminars to ensure that they have the right knowledge and understanding to drive effective decision-making.